National security aide Sebastian Gorka leaves White House

 He also wrote, "the best and most effective way I can support you, Mr. President, is from outside the People's House."

-Gorka is the latest in a string of White House exits.
-The most recent departure was chief strategist Steve Bannon, a key adviser in Trump's general election campaign, but a contentious presence in a White House divided by warring staff loyalties.
-He quickly returned to his post at Breitbart News, where he has said he intends to continue to advocate for his views.
+Gorka's exit follows the departure of chief strategist Steve Bannon, a key adviser in Trump's general election campaign, but a contentious presence in a White House divided by warring staff loyalties.
+Bannon quickly returned to his post at Breitbart News.

 Bannon left the White House after the arrival of new chief of staff, John Kelly, who had embarked on a personnel review of West Wing staff.
 Kelly has sought to impose discipline on a chaotic West Wing, limiting dissenting voices, restricting access to the president and "stacking the deck" on major decisions to guide Trump toward an outcome.

-Other recent exits include Trump's first press secretary, Sean Spicer, his first chief of staff, Reince Priebus, and Anthony Scaramucci, who served for just 10 days as communications director.
+The administration has seen a number of high-profile exits in recent months, including Trump's first press secretary, Sean Spicer, and his first chief of staff, Reince Priebus.

 Burke reported from Cambria, California.